 Ok, granted this isn't the best news for smaller producers who rely on these shows to help make a living, but the BBC isn't a charity and doesn't owe anyone a living.

 There is simply so much content nowadays, and specifically from the BBC, so much locally originated programming that as a viewer I miss a lot of shows that I would enjoy or be challenged by.
-But whilst the BBC is making masses of quality content, it is paradoxically making it harder to
+But whilst the BBC is making masses of quality content, it is paradoxically making it harder to cut through the masses of media therefore harder to find and watch.

 The fine art of promotion (and implicitly scheduling) has been honed to a very focused, very targeted and very efficient way of driving mass audiences to a particular point in time, for a increasingly limited number of shows.
 The leads to big ratings, a big splash and back slaps all around within the organisation.